Rogdham/pyzstd/index.rst

             with io.open(output_file_path, 'wb') as ofh:
                 compress_stream(bi, ofh, pledged_input_size=len(raw_dat))

-        # compress an input file, obtain a bytes object.
+        # Compress an input file, obtain a bytes object.
-        # it's faster than reading a file and compressing it in
+        # It's faster than reading a file and compressing it in
         # memory, tested on Ubuntu(Python3.8)/Windows(Python3.9).
+        # Maybe the OS has prefetching, it can read and compress
+        # data in parallel to some degree, reading file from HDD
+        # is the bottleneck in this case.
         with io.open(input_file_path, 'rb') as ifh:
             with io.BytesIO() as bo:
                 compress_stream(ifh, bo)